seppmail/ExchangeOnline-FAQ/Enable OnPremConnectors.md

 Microsoft should then positively anser your request and enable the connector.

-4. Rebuild the Configuration
+### 4. Rebuild the Configuration

-Open the Inbound Connector in EAC and set the "sent email identity" back to original value provided with the PowerShell Module <guid>.<customerdomain>.<tld> ( the one you recorded in step 1).
+Open the Inbound Connector in EAC and set the "sent email identity" back to original value provided with the PowerShell Module guid.customerdomain.tld ( the one you recorded in step 1).

 Mail should now flow through SEPPmail(.cloud).
-As a cleanup action you may delete the seppmail.<customerdomain>.<tld> from your tenant domain list of leave it as an emotional reference to this thrilling support experience.
+As a cleanup action you may delete the *seppmail.customerdomain.tld* from your tenant domain list of leave it as an emotional reference to this thrilling support experience.

 If there are any further issues contact us at support@seppmail.de